Learning Primitive Embodied World Models: Towards Scalable Robotic Learning: Applications

 \subsection{Application 2: Plug-and-Play Long-Horizon Compositional Generalization}

 In the previous section, we described open-loop future prediction via single-step rollout.
-In this section, we close the loop by feeding the model’s generated future frames back as input for subsequent predictions, enabling iterative, on-the-fly planning and execution:

-where $k$ denotes the current planning step, and the cropped latest frame from the generated rollout becomes the new input $\mathbf{x}_t$ for the next prediction.
+In this section, we close the loop by feeding the model’s generated future frames back as input for subsequent predictions, enabling iterative planning and execution: $ \mathbf{x}_{t+1:T}^{(k)} \sim \mathcal{W}(\mathbf{x}_t, h^{(k)}), \quad \mathbf{x}_t \leftarrow \text{crop}(\mathbf{x}_{t}^{(k)})$, where $k$ denotes the current planning step, and the cropped latest frame from the generated rollout becomes the new input $\mathbf{x}_t$ for the next prediction.
 This autoregressive, closed-loop deployment allows the world model to continuously adapt to the actual environment state, correcting for drift and disturbances.
 Figure~\ref{fig:placeholder} presents the pipeline of this hierachical long-horizon compositional generalization.
 Appendix~\ref{appendix:Plug-and-Play} presents a more detailed workflow.

 Table \ref{tab:action_planning_comparison} presents a comprehensive comparison of overall success rates across nine manipulation tasks from the RLBench benchmark .
 The performance of our method is assessed against several existing baselines, including Image-BC, UniPi, and 4DWM, with success rates averaged over 100 episodes.